HoucemF/Internal-Simulation-Networks-for-Autonomous-Vehicles/README.md

 ```
 ./CarlaUE4.sh -quality-level=Low
 ```
 Then execute the driver script and load Models/Model_v2.h5.
 There are three reference images in src that can be used.
+Alpha is a value that gives more importance to the current output of the model compared with the past input
 ```
 python src/driver.py -w <Weights path> -r <Reference image path> -a <Alpha value>
 ```